-- 1. Superintendents will divide into divisions: - a.
-1st year (4th grade), - b.
-Junior (5th 6th grade), - c.
-Intermediate (7th 8th grade), - d.
-Senior (9th 12th grade). - This will depend on number of entries some groups may be combined. - Any newborn or orphan lamb/goat, male or female, dairy or meat, crossbred that was born on January 1, 2023, to May 15, 2023.
-Must be purchased/farmed and in possession of member within two weeks of birth: identified by 4-H tag and identified on 4-H Online 2.0 and must have a scrapie tag in place by May 15.
-NO BUCKS WILL BE PERMITTED TO SHOW IN BOTTLE CLASS - 3.
-All exhibitors are to be certified with Youth for the Quality care of Animals (YQCA) program. - 4.
-Lamb/Goat must be bottle fed. - 5.
-An exhibitor may identify up to 3 lamb/goat but show only 1.
-These are eligible to be shown only in the Bottle Lamb/Goat Class in the year of their birth. - 6.
-Project will be shown in showring.
-They will be divided into classes depending on the number of entries and at the discretion of the superintendents. - 7.
+- 1. Superintendents will divide into divisions:

+- a.
+1st year (4th grade),

+- b.
+Junior (5th 6th grade),

+- c.
+Intermediate (7th 8th grade),

+- d.
+Senior (9th 12th grade).

+- This will depend on number of entries some groups may be combined.

+- 2.Any newborn or orphan lamb/goat, male or female, dairy or meat, crossbred that was born on January 1, 2024, to May 15, 2024.
+Must be purchased/ farmed and in possession of member within two weeks of birth: identified by 4-H tag and identified on 4-H online 2.0 and must have scrapie tag in place by May 15.
+NO BUCKS WILL BE PERMITTED TO SHOW IN THE BOTTLE CLASS.

+- 3. Lamb/Goat must be bottle fed.

+- 4.An exhibitor may identify up to 3 lamb/goat but show only 1.
+These are eligible to be shown only in the Bottle Lamb/Goat Class in the year of their birth.

+- 5. Project will be shown in showring.
+They will be divided into classes depending on the number of entries and at the discretion of the superintendents. - 6.
 Judging will be based on: - a.
-What member has learned about care and development of the lamb/goat (interview in ring), - b.
-General health, condition, and management of the lamb/goat and the 4-Hers knowledge of this area (interview in ring), - c.
-Project record sheet filled out, about what the 4-Hers has learned, - d.
-Poster to be hung above stall showing 4-Her with lamb/goat. - 8.
-The ribbon and awards selection will be based solely on the interview done in the ring and pro ject record sheet completed by each exhibitor.
-The 4-Hers will receive their ribbons following the judging in the ring. - If exhibitor is also planning on exhibiting bottle goat in a market, breeding, dairy, or pygmy class the goat or lamb will have to be identification as such on 4-H Online 2.0 by May 15th.
-Scrapie tag numbers must be included on 4-H Online 2.0.
-They also MUST attend the goat weigh-in on May 5, 2023.
+What the member has learned about care and development of the lamb/goat (interview in ring). - b.
+General health, condition, and management of the lamb/goat and the 4-Hers knowledge of this area (interview in ring). - c.
+Project record sheet filled out, about what the 4-Hers has learned. - d.
+Poster to be hung above the stall showing 4-Her with lamb/goat. - 7.
+The ribbon and awards selection will be based solely on the interview done in the ring and project record sheet completed by each exhibitor.
+The 4-Hers will receive their ribbons following the judging in the ring. - 8.
+If exhibitor is also planning on exhibiting bottle goat in a market, breeding, dairy, or pygmy class the goat or lamb will have to be identified as such on 4-H online 2.0 by May 15th.
+Scrapie tag numbers must be included on 4-H online 2.0.
+They MUST also attend the goat weigh-in on May 3, 2024.